-In the year ending 30 June 2016, our total expenditure was £67 million, of which £62 million was spent directly on charitable activities (humanitarian response, development work and advocacy).
-The breakdown of expenditure on charitable activities is shown below, with further details in note 4, Expenditure on charitable activities, in the financial statements included in our Annual Report and Accounts 2015-16 (see page 47).
+In the year ending 30 June 2016, our total expenditure was £94 million, of which £88 million was spent directly on charitable activities (humanitarian response, development work and advocacy).
+You can see the breakdown of expenditure on charitable activities in note 4 to our financial statements (below) which is included in our Annual Report and Accounts 2016-17:

-£4.7 million was spent on generating funds for current and future work.
-Further details are given in note 3, Expenditure on raising funds, in the financial statements included in our Annual Report and Accounts 2015-16 (see page 46).
+£5.7 million was spent on generating funds for current and future work.
+Further details are given in note 3 to our financial statements:

 Thank you for your support – we are extremely grateful to the many individuals, agencies, trusts and other organisations whose donations make our work possible.

-For every £1 raised, we spend 83p on fighting poverty
+For every £1 raised, we spend 85p on fighting poverty

 Based on the figures in our annual financial statements, which are independently audited and submitted to the Charity Commission, we calculate that, of the funds we raise:

-- 0.5% is spent on governance of the organisation to ensure compliance with UK charity and company regulations.
+- less than 1% is spent on governance of the organisation to ensure compliance with UK charity and company regulations.